Reminiscence similar games & best alternatives

 Game with the same Thrill vibe

-4"Jump scares and suspense create thrilling moments and adrenaline spikes."
+4"Jump scares and suspenseful moments create tension and excitement."

 "Jump scares and suspense create moments of tension and adrenaline."